multitudes/Python_am_Freitag/README.md

 ## Get positive int

-In Python the scope of a variable is the whole function
+In Python the scope of a variable is the whole function!
 ```python
 def main():
     i = get_positive_int("Positive integer: ")